Arkansas County, Arkansas: Reconstruction and the 20th century (1865–1999)

 In the post-Reconstruction era, whites directed considerable violence against African Americans, in an effort to restore and maintain white supremacy after Democrats regained power.
 At the turn of the century, the state legislature passed measures that effectively disenfranchised most blacks for decades.
 The Equal Justice Initiative reported in 2015 that the county had 18 lynchings of African Americans from 1877 to 1950, most in the decades near the turn of the 20th century.
-This was the highest of any county other than Phillips, where the Elaine Race Riot is believed to have resulted in more than 200 deaths of African Americans.
+This was the most of any county other than Phillips, where the Elaine massacre is believed to have resulted in more than 200 deaths of African Americans.

 To escape the violence and social oppression, thousands of African Americans left the state in the Great Migration to northern industrial cities.
 They migrated beginning around World War I, increasing the number leaving during and after World War II, when rural jobs had been reduced.